samanthaklee/titanicdataset/README.md

 # titanicdataset

-Implementation of Kaggle competition task in Python featuring Titanic dataset.
-Referenced from dataquest
+#Contributors
+  Samantha Lee

+Prediction of deaths aboard the Titanic.
+Basically the most famous Kaggle competition project you can do.
+I used Dataquest to help me.